 For starters, newsletters can take time and effort to get right, especially when pulling together content for each issue.
 Searching for content ideas, sourcing contributors, editing, and formatting can take up valuable admin time.

 And with over 306.4 billion emails sent per day, it can be hard for school communications to cut through the noise.
-While you can’t guarantee parents will read your newsletter, there are some simple tips you can follow to help pique their interest.
+While you can’t guarantee parents will read your newsletter, there are some simple tips you can follow to help pique their interest and drive meaningful parental engagement.

 We’ve rounded up plenty of simple ideas to turn your school newsletter into a useful tool for improving parental engagement and connecting the whole school community.